Box Plots

 - MAX-Mbps: maximum speed in Mbps.

-- MAX-SPEED: percentage of the traffic going at or near maximum speed.
+- MAX-SPEED: percentage of time the subscriber is at a speed close to maximum speed.

 - CONGESTION: percentage of the traffic suffering congestion.